A-baoYang/alpaca-7b-chinese/README.md

 # 🦙🧋🇹🇼 Finetune LLaMA-7B with Chinese instruction datasets

+> For more finetune methods for LLM, please see [LLM-Finetune-Guide](https://github.com/A-baoYang/LLM-Finetune-Guide)

 This repository is a tutorial for finetuning LLaMA-7B with Chinese datasets!
 I survey and combine the dataset & method for finetuning my own LLM for complex NLP tasks such as summarization, question answering, text generation, custom data augmentation, etc.